- Chart

 Core Business Areas

-- Finance and Insurance (F&I): Sonic offers a range of finance and insurance products to customers purchasing vehicles, including vehicle financing, extended service contracts, guaranteed asset protection (GAP) insurance, and other aftermarket products.
-This is a significant profit driver for the company.
+- Finance and Insurance (F&I): Sonic provides a suite of F&I products and services to customers at the point of sale, including vehicle financing, extended service contracts, and insurance products.

 Leadership and Structure